Advance-Technologies-Foundation/genai-deployment/README.md

 ## Configuration: `values.onsite.yaml`

-Customize the deployment configuration in the `values.onsite.yaml` file depending on the LLM provider you're using.
+Customize the deployment configuration in the `values.onsite.yaml` file depending on the LLM provider you're using (You can configure parameters for either OpenAI, Azure, or both.
+Please note that if you are not using one of these providers, the corresponding section should be either commented out or removed entirely.).

 ### OpenAI Model Configuration